unbit/uwsgi-docs/PSGIquickstart.rst

 Offloading is very complex, but its use is transparent to the end user.
 If you want to try just add --offload-threads <n> where <n> is the number of threads to spawn (one for cpu is a good value).

-When offload threads are enabled, all of the parts that can be optimized will be automatically detected
+When offload threads are enabled, all of the parts that can be optimized will be automatically detected.

 And now